Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Introduction

 The only direct means of studying \ion{He}{2} reionization, however, is through absorption spectroscopy of the \ion{He}{2} Ly$\alpha$ transition at rest wavelength $\lambda_\mathrm{rest} = 303.78$\,\AA, accessible to far-UV (FUV) sensitive space telescopes at $z>2$.
 Analogous to \ion{H}{1} Ly$\alpha$ studies of the IGM near the putative epoch of \ion{H}{1} reionization \citep[e.g.][]{becker01,white03,fan06}, models predict a transition from a forest of \ion{He}{2} absorption lines at $z\sim 2$ to troughs of complete absorption as the number of IGM patches with significant \ion{He}{2} fractions rises with redshift, signaling the epoch of helium reionization.
-However, for the first decade of \textit{HST} operations only seven \ion{He}{2} sightlines probed this transition, because for most $z_\mathrm{em}>2.7$ quasars the spectral range covering \ion{He}{2} absorption is extinguished by intervening optically thick \ion{H}{1} absorbers \citep{picard93,worseck11}.
-The four sightlines covering $z>3$ generally reveal large \ion{He}{2} effective optical depths $\tau_\mathrm{eff,HeII}>3$, indicating an incomplete \ion{He}{2} reionization \citep{jakobsen94,hogan97,heap00,anderson99,zheng04b,zheng08}.
-At $2.7\la z\la 2.9$, the patchy \ion{He}{2} absorption recorded in three sightlines hint at the `overlap' of \ion{He}{3} zones \citep{reimers97,reimers05,heap00,smette02}, akin to the case of hydrogen at $z\ga 6$ \citep{gnedin00}.
-At $z<2.7$, the low \ion{He}{2} absorption in two sightlines has been resolved into an emerging \ion{He}{2} forest with the \textit{Far Ultraviolet Spectroscopic Explorer} (\textit{FUSE}), indicating that \ion{He}{2} reionization ended at $z\sim 2.7$ \citep{kriss01,zheng04,shull04,fechner06}.
-Higher-quality observations with the Cosmic Origins Spectrograph (COS) have confirmed these results \citep{shull10,syphers13,syphers14}.
+However, for the first decade of \textit{HST} operations only seven \ion{He}{2} sightlines probed this transition, because for most $z_\mathrm{em}>2.7$ quasars the spectral range covering \ion{He}{2} absorption is extinguished by intervening optically thick \ion{H}{1} absorbers \citep{picard93,worseck11}. \textit{HST} low-resolution ($R=\lambda/\Delta\lambda<2,000$) spectra of the four sightlines covering $z>3$ (Q~0302$-$003, PKS~1935$-$692, SDSS~J2346$-$0016, SDSS~J1711$+$6052) generally reveal large \ion{He}{2} effective optical depths $\tau_\mathrm{eff,HeII}>3$, indicating an incomplete \ion{He}{2} reionization \citep{jakobsen94,hogan97,heap00,anderson99,zheng04b,zheng08}.
+At $2.7\la z\la 2.9$, the patchy \ion{He}{2} absorption recorded in three sightlines (HE~2347$-$4342, Q~0302$-$003, HS~1157$+$3143) hint at the `overlap' of \ion{He}{3} zones \citep{reimers97,reimers05,heap00,smette02}, akin to the case of hydrogen at $z\ga 6$ \citep{gnedin00}.
+At $z<2.7$, the low \ion{He}{2} absorption in the sightlines to HE~2347$-$4342 and HS~1700$+$6416 has been resolved into an emerging \ion{He}{2} forest with the \textit{Far Ultraviolet Spectroscopic Explorer} (\textit{FUSE}, $R\approx 20,000$), indicating that \ion{He}{2} reionization ended at $z\sim 2.7$ \citep{kriss01,zheng04,shull04,fechner06}.
+Higher-quality observations of HE~2347$-$4342 and HS~1700$+$6416 with the Cosmic Origins Spectrograph \citep[COS;][]{green12} have confirmed these results \citep{shull10,syphers13}.
+The $R\approx 18,000$ COS spectrum of Q~0302$-$003 for the first time resolved the onset of the \ion{He}{2} \lya\ forest and the still patchy $z>2.9$ \ion{He}{2} absorption in this sightline \citep{syphers14}.